One Night Stand (American TV series)

-One Night Stand is an HBO stand-up series that first aired on February 15, 1989.
-The half-hour series aired weekly and featured stand-up comedy specials from some of the top performing comedians.
-The series originally comprised 55 specials over the course of its four years on HBO.
+HBO Presents One Night Stand is an American stand-up comedy television series that aired on HBO.
+The weekly half-hour series first aired for four seasons from February 15, 1989 to November 15, 1992.
+It was succeeded by the HBO Comedy Half Hour which ran from June 1994 to January 1998.
+ONS was revived for one season which aired from August 19 to October 28, 2005.

 Production history

 Original series

-Comedians who performed on One Night Stand include Bill Hicks, Bill Maher, Colin Quinn, Dom Irrera, Gilbert Gottfried, Norm Macdonald, Eddie Griffin, Martin Lawrence, D. L. Hughley, Damon Wayans, Larry Miller, Ellen DeGeneres, Charles Fleischer, and George Wallace.
+Comedians who performed on One Night Stand include Susie Essman, Bill Hicks, Bill Maher, Colin Quinn, Dom Irrera, Gilbert Gottfried, Norm Macdonald, Eddie Griffin, Martin Lawrence, D. L. Hughley, Damon Wayans, Larry Miller, Ellen DeGeneres, Charles Fleischer, and George Wallace.
 This first run of the series ended in 1992, with repeats edited for language and time continuing for years over Comedy Central, a former associate network to HBO.

 Return

 One Night Stand returned on August 19, 2005.
 The series aired each Friday at midnight through October 21, 2005, showing a total of ten half-hour stand-up specials.
 Some of the comedians included are Louis C.K, Jim Norton, Patrice O'Neal, Bill Burr, Bonnie McFarlane, Kevin Brennan, Omid Djalili, Flight of the Conchords, and more.
 The 2005 version was directed by Linda Mendoza.